orsenthil/coursedocs/gatech/cs6601/lesson_2_challenge_1.rst

 5) Given the way we defined search, is it OK to negative path lengths?

-- Yes.
-We take into account only nodes and not path for visit.

-- We will not go in circles.
+- We define search like wavefronts.
+If we have negative path lengths, our wavefronts might go back and might not give us a result.

 ----

 6) Can we have negative path lengths if graph is directed and acyclic?

 - Yes.
 We can.
+(Just as any path).
+The problem with shortest path search with negative paths is answered in part 5.

 ----